 - Click Relaunch the browser and check if this performs well

 Yes, the Chrome browser has its own task manager that helps to determine what caused the browser slow.

 - Open the Google Chrome browser and select the More icon (a vertical line of circles) at the top right,

 - Also, you can use the keyboard shortcut, shift + Esc to open chrome task manager.

 - This will help to determine what caused the browser slow down.

 Nowadays all internet browsers keep some files in their cache to quickly load the pages when you visit them again.
-But with regular usage, these caches became huge and that can cause the browser freezing itself.
-And clearing browser cache is a good way to fix and speed up browser performance.
+But with regular usage, these caches became huge and that can cause the browser to freeze itself.
+And clearing the browser cache is a good way to fix and speed up browser performance.